Understanding Crawlspace Mold: Prevention, Risks, and Solutions

 Why is Crawl Space Mold a Concern in New Jersey?

-The Jersey Shore and surrounding regions experience:
+The Jersey Shore and surrounding regions experience various climatic challenges, including:

 Humid summers: Increased moisture levels create damp crawl spaces.